-Despite these advances in sparse feature space construction, automated interpretability remains heavily dependent on explainer LLMs, which shifts the solution to the black box problem to yet another black box LLM, resulting in notable safety risks which may produce unfaithful or unreliable explanations \mbox{\citep{lermen2025deceptiveautomatedinterpretabilitylanguage}}.
+Despite these advances in sparse feature space construction, automated interpretability remains heavily dependent on explainer LLMs, which shifts the solution to the black box problem to yet another black box LLM, resulting in notable safety risks that may produce unfaithful or unreliable explanations \mbox{\citep{lermen2025deceptiveautomatedinterpretabilitylanguage}}.
 Its effectiveness is influenced by the prompt, fine-tuning strategy, and the dataset used for generating explanations.
-Furthermore, sparse features can still be challenging to interpret \citep{puri-etal-2025-fade}, as they may activate on highly specific patterns that are not easily captured by analyzing activations alone, or may be polysemantic.
+Furthermore, sparse features can still be challenging to interpret \citep{puri-etal-2025-fade}, as they may activate on highly specific patterns that are not easily captured by analyzing activations alone, or may be polysemantic \citep{kopf2025capturing}.

-In this work, we focus on \emph{automated} interpretability grounded in model weights and circuit structure, making the following contributions:
+In this work, we focus on automated interpretability grounded in model weights and circuit structure.
+Our contributions consist of the following methods:

-\begin{itemize}[topsep=0pt, parsep=0pt, partopsep=0pt, itemsep=0pt] \item We introduce \emph{WeightLens}, a framework for interpreting models using only their weights and the weights of their transcoders, reducing dependence on both the underlying dataset and explainer LLMs.
-Descriptions obtained via WeightLens match or exceed activation-based descriptions for context-independent features. \item We introduce \emph{CircuitLens}, a framework for circuit-based analysis of feature activations, extending interpretability to context-dependent features by (i) isolating \emph{input patterns} triggering feature activations and (ii) identifying which model outputs are influenced by specific features. \end{itemize}
+\begin{itemize}[topsep=0pt, parsep=0pt, partopsep=0pt, itemsep=0pt] \item \emph{WeightLens}: a framework for interpreting models using their weights and the weights of their transcoders, eliminating dependence on the underlying dataset and explainer LLMs.
+Descriptions obtained via WeightLens match or exceed baselines for token-based features. \item \emph{CircuitLens}: a framework for circuit-based analysis of activations, extending interpretability to context-dependent features by (i) isolating input patterns triggering feature activations and (ii) identifying which output tokens are influenced by specific features. \end{itemize}

-Our approach uncovers complex patterns invisible to activation-only methods, addresses the large dataset requirements and explainer LLM dependence of autointerpretability pipelines \citep{choi2024scaling,puri-etal-2025-fade}.
+Circuit-based approach uncovers patterns missed by activation-only methods, simplifying the explainer LLM’s task and improving robustness on smaller datasets by combining weight-based and circuit-based information.
 Additionally, it handles polysemanticity through circuit-based clustering and combining their interpretations into unified feature descriptions.